IBM/car-auction-network-fabric-node-sdk/README.md

-# carauction

-Hello peoples!
-This is a Work-In-Progress repo to get started with IBM Blockchain Platform Starter Plan + Hyperledger Fabric Node SDK.

-:) ENJOY!

 # Create a car auction network with Hyperledger Fabric Node.js and IBM Blockchain Starter Plan

 In this Code Pattern we will create a blockchain app that simulates a car auction network.
 In this pattern, the user will first enroll the admin user by connecting to the CA from the IBM Blockchain Starter Plan instance, and then register a user as well.
 After that, we will initiate the ledger, which will create a few members, and a sample car on the ledger.
 After that, we will make some offers for the cars, and the chaincode will check for two types of errors: